Spartan-119/30DaysofFederatedLearningCode/day_4/README.md

 So far, I have been playing around with `flwr` from Flower Labs.
 I will continue to tinker with it. but for Day 4, I reckon I should diversify my "portfolio" of FL (lol).

-I used `wsl` cus I didn't want to dual boot to Ubuntu.
+i realised I will have to dual boot to ubuntu. today I finished reading the `syftbox` documentation. tomorrow, I implement it.